sieteunoseis/sipp/README.md

 Audio is played from a pcap file.

+Example shows a single call being made to DEST_IP with the destination number of DEST_NUMBER and the From header set to FROM_NUMBER.

 ```
 $ sudo docker run -it -v $PWD/scenarios:/sipp -p 5060 sieteunoseis/sipp -sf uac-active.xml DEST_IP -s DEST_NUMBER -key tel FROM_NUMBER -m 1
 ```